 - taking anti-inflammatory medication, such as aspirin and ibuprofen (Advil)

 - using crutches

-The shinbone is the long bone that people fracture most often, according to the AAOS.
+According to the American Academy of Orthopaedic Surgeons (AAOS), the shinbone is the long bone that people fracture most often.

 A fracture to the shinbone can occur due to significant trauma to the leg, such as from a car accident or a bad fall.